 - Broken Bones.
 While these injuries aren’t as severe, a broken bone can take a long time to heal and prevent people from working.

-All these injuries could leave you with medical bills, the inability to work for a long time, chronic pain, or requiring some form of medical equipment or medication.
-You shouldn’t have to deal with the financial pressures of recovery for an accident that was someone else’s fault.
-Our Little Rock truck accident lawyers are ready to hold the right people accountable and help you get through this.
+All these injuries could leave you with massive medical bills, the inability to work for a long time, chronic pain, and/or the requirement of medical equipment or long-term medication.
+If the collision you or a loved one was involved in was caused by negligence, our Little Rock truck accident lawyers are ready to hold the right people accountable and help you get through this.

-Get Peace of Mind from McMath Woods P.A.
+Get Peace of Mind in Little Rock with McMath Woods P.A.

 When you’ve been wrongfully injured because of negligence, you may not know where to start when it comes to taking legal action.
 McMath Woods P.A. will help you through this process and will always answer questions and keep you up to date on your case.

 We’ll stand by your side and fight to get you the compensation you need.
-We’ll do everything to get you a favorable settlement that will help cover costs of medical bills and future medical care, lost wages, loss of earnings, and pain and suffering.
+We’ll do everything to get you a favorable settlement that will help alleviate the costs of medical bills and future medical care, lost wages, loss of earnings, pain and suffering, and more.